 Spiders, Pacific Northwest

-There are several species of this genus in the Pacific Northwest, but all of their coloration is in shades of brown, making them hard to tell apart.
+There are several species of this genus on the Island, but all of their colorations is in shades of brown, making them hard to tell apart.
 They are also rather dull in appearance, making it easier to blend into the background.

 They don’t bite people with any regularity, and their venom is not dangerous to humans.
 Their bodies are generally around 1 cm long.
 Many species of American house spider share a body shape & size similar to that of female widow spiders.
 Black widow spiders, though, are glossy black, with a characteristic, red hourglass marking on their undersides.